 If you believe that your examination was administered in a manner that substantially deviated from normal testing procedures, you may request a review of the procedures.
-If you experience a problem, verify with the test center administrator before you leave the test center that they will file a report regarding your issue-and request a copy of the incident number from that report.
+If you experience a problem, verify with the test center administrator before you leave the test center that they will file a report regarding your issue.